 The truth, it is felt, becomes untruth when your enemy utters it.

 Orwell’s words in this quote are just as impactful now as they were when wrote them.
 This line comes from a collection of his essays and suggests something fundamental about the societal and political divides that control the wider population.
-Lies and truths, Orwells alludes, are one in the same.
+Lies and truths, Orwells alludes to, are one and the same.

 One truth might become a lie depending on who is speaking.
-Understanding this, and realizing the prejudices that one has against their neighbour will at first make everything more complicated but in the end bring about a true equality and understanding.
+Understanding this, and realizing the prejudices that one has against their neighbor will at first make everything more complicated but in the end, bring about true equality and understanding.

 Man Consuming without Producing